 If the PCB is double-sided then we might have to repeat all of these processes for the other side as well.

 6. AOI Automatic Optical Inspection

-POE new AOI automatic optical inspection machines are running now for both prototype PCB and mass production.
-POE 100% AOI tested PCBAs:Automated optical inspection (AOI) is an automated visual inspection of printed circuit board (PCB) (or LCD, transistor) manufacture where a camera autonomously scans the device under test for both catastrophic failure (e.g. missing component) and quality defects.
+Pcbamake new AOI automatic optical inspection machines are running now for both prototype PCB and mass production.
+Pcbamake 100% AOI tested PCBAs:Automated optical inspection (AOI) is an automated visual inspection of printed circuit board (PCB) (or LCD, transistor) manufacture where a camera autonomously scans the device under test for both catastrophic failure (e.g. missing component) and quality defects.

 7. X-Ray Inspection

 After a reflow cycle, any boards including BGA, QFN, or other lead-less package types are sent for X-Ray Inspection.

 X-Rays penetrate the silicon of an IC package and reflect from the metal connections underneath, forming an image of the solder joints themselves that can be analyzed by advanced image processing software similar to Automated Optical Inspection (AOI).
 Higher-density features in the captured area create a darker resulting image, allowing for quantitative analysis to determine quality of the solder joints and compare against industry standards.

 Not only does X-Ray inspection detect issues in PCB assembly, but the analysis of an X-Ray image can help to determine the root cause of a given defect, such as insufficient solder paste, skewed part placement, or improper reflow profile.

 Wave soldering is a method of PCB Assembly that involves sending boards on a conveyor through a “wave” of molten solder.
 The solder bonds together exposed component pads and leads while wicking off of the bodies of components and the solder masked bulk of the board.